yujunz/gitlab.com-runbooks/howto/yubikey.md

 ## Ensure your environment knows how to authenticate SSH

-* Insert one of the following into your `rc` file
+Insert one of the following into your `rc` file:

-* On OSX you'll need this:
+Macos:

 ```bash
 export SSH_AUTH_SOCK=$HOME/.gnupg/S.gpg-agent.ssh
 ```

-* On Linux you'll need this:
+Linux:

 ```bash
 unset SSH_AGENT_PID